Delaware County, Ohio: Media

 The Delaware Gazette, a morning daily founded in 1885, is the dominant local newspaper in Delaware County, while the Sunbury News, a weekly community newspaper, serves eastern Delaware County and residents of the Big Walnut Local School District.
 Both publications are owned by Brown Publishing Company.

 Additional local print publications include ThisWeek Delaware News, which covers the city of Delaware and the villages of Galena and Sunbury; and ThisWeek Olentangy Valley News, which covers Powell and the Olentangy Local School District.
 Both weekly papers are among 21 published by ThisWeek Community News, headquartered in southern Delaware County.
 ThisWeek is owned by GateHouse Media, which also owns the Columbus Dispatch.
 The Village of Shawnee Hills in southwestern Delaware County is served by a monthly newspaper - The Village Gazette.
 The Village Gazette is independent.

 Other local publications include the Transcript, the student paper at Ohio Wesleyan University.

 Points of interest

-Delaware, Ohio is famous for The Little Brown Jug, an internationally famous harness race which is part of the Triple Crown of harness racing.
+Delaware is famous for The Little Brown Jug, an internationally famous harness race which is part of the Triple Crown of harness racing.

-The Methodist Theological School in Ohio is the Methodist graduate school seminary located between Delaware and Columbus, Ohio.
+The Methodist Theological School in Ohio is the Methodist graduate school seminary located between Delaware and Columbus.
 It is often referred to as METHESCO.